 - Software source code evaluation (if applicable) (note: this can be confidential if desired)

 - Display and documentation provided

-Additional items which will affect the review and judging conclusions
+Additional Items that will affect the review and judging conclusions

-- Robot or software and/or the associated purpose is original or innovative
+- Original or innovative design and implementation of the robot or software and/or the associated purpose

 - Illustrations, images, or other media that is presented as supporting information